Lucas Bernardi

 Lucas Ademar Bernardi (born 27 September 1977) is an Argentine former professional football manager and former player who played as a defensive midfielder.
-He is the current caretaker manager of Newell's Old Boys.
+He is the current manager of Newell's Old Boys' reserve team.

 Club career

 Bernardi began his playing career with Newell's Old Boys before joining French team Olympique de Marseille in 2001.
 After one season with Marseille he joined AS Monaco where he played over 200 games for the club.
 He was part of the team that reached the final of the 2003–04 UEFA Champions League.
 In 2009, he returned to Argentina to rejoin Newell's.

 International career

 Bernardi made his international debut for Argentina against Japan in 2004.

 Coaching career

 On 3 March 2019, Bernardi was appointed as manager of Godoy Cruz.